mattermost/docs/source/playbooks/work-with-tasks.rst

 You can automatically complete tasks in a playbook run using keyword triggers.
 When the keywords you've entered are mentioned in the run, the task is marked as completed.

 For this to work accurately you should use a string of text rather than individual words.
 The search is an ``ANY`` search, meaning that if you used the individual words "target" and "completed", either of those words will trigger the action to be marked as complete.
+If you're using phrases that have formatting, make sure you use the Markdown formatting in the text field.

 When you edit a task, you'll see the following: